 Just like Mexico City, the cities of Tulum and Merida are becoming the preferred destinations for real estate investors due to its tourism.
 Both cities are currently experiencing a rise in urban growth and investment in eco-tourism.
-This boom is allowing the greater development of many real estates projects such as museums, shopping malls, and even concert halls.
+This boom is allowing the greater development of many real estate projects, such as museums, shopping malls, and even concert halls.

-In Mexico City, foreign buyers (mostly from Brazil, Spain, and the US) tend to invest in new construction or commercial properties.
+In Mexico City, foreign buyers (mostly from Brazil, Spain, and the United States) tend to invest in new construction or commercial properties.

 To understand key trends, Download Sample Report